godotengine/godot-docs/community/contributing/pr_review_guidelines.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you find that everything is in order, that the PR is addressing a problem and does so in the acceptable way (it doesn't have to be perfect, but it helps), then put your positive review on it.
+If you find that everything is in order, that the PR is addressing the problem, and that it does so in an acceptable way (it doesn't have to be perfect, but it helps), then put your positive review on it.

 If you are a merger
 -------------------